Melakadambur: Dasa Bhuja Rishaba Thandavamoorthy

 The Kadambu tree is the sthala vriksha of the Siva temple situated here.
-This village is named as Kadambur because of the Kadambu tree, named in botany as Anthocephalus Cadamba of Rubicea family.
+This village is named as Kadambur because of the Kadambu tree, named in botany as Neolamarckia cadamba of Rubiaceae family.
 This Kadambur then bifurcated into Melakadambur and Keezhakadambur.

 Festivals of this village

 This village was called as Thirukkadambur in 6th–19th century.
 We can know this by means of the padhigams of Thirunavukkarasar and Thirugnanasambandar nayanmars.
 Every month festivals being celebrated in good manner.